 3. Set the mark to automatic and select the map from the “show me” card on the right side of the screen.
 The following is the Point distribution Map for the Hail data source.

-How to Create Heat Maps in Tableau
+How to Create a Heat Map in Tableau?

-Heat Maps are also known as density maps.
+Tableau Heat Maps are also known as density maps.
 They can be used when you want to show a pattern for visual clusters of data.
-For example, if you want to find out which areas of Texas have the highest sales, you can create a Heat map to see which areas are most popular for sales.
-A Heat Map can be created as follows.
+For example, if you want to find out which areas of Texas have the highest sales, you can create a Tableau Heat map to see which areas are most popular for sales.
+A Tableau Heat Map can be created as follows.

 1. For example, we are using the hail storm data set.
 After connecting the data source to the tableau, place latitude and longitude in the row and column fields.

-2. Set the latitude and longitude to continuous and dimension by right clicking them.
+2. Set the latitude and longitude to continuous and dimension by right-clicking them.

 3. Select the mark type as “density”.